Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Problem Statement

 \begin{rem} Designing the feedback controller $\uv\feedback$ is not the focus of this work.
-Conveniently, specifying a parameterized (i.e., restricted) space of plans $\planv$ simplifies controller design.
+Conveniently, specifying a parameterized (i.e., restricted) space of plans $\planv$ simplifies controller design, as we find experimentally in Section~\ref{exp:time-varying}.
 Our overall goal is to compensate for the fact that the controller is imperfect. \end{rem}